Make the connections and acquire the skills you need to advance your career or start a new one.

 What opportunities are available beyond the classroom?

-You’ll find plenty of career development opportunities while you’re at UB, whether it’s a graduate fellowship with our Center for Drug Policy and Enforcement or William Donald Schaefer Center for Public Policy, build a better Baltimore through the Community Development Fellowship Program, or unearth actionable data and analyses with the Jacob France Institute.
+You’ll find plenty of career development opportunities while you’re at UBalt, whether it’s a graduate fellowship with our Center for Drug Policy and Enforcement or William Donald Schaefer Center for Public Policy, build a better Baltimore through the Community Development Fellowship Program, or unearth actionable data and analyses with the Jacob France Institute.

 How do I fit classes around my full-time job?

 With flexible course options, you can earn your degree on your schedule.
 Take classes in the evening, on the weekend, online, part time or full time.
 Not close to Baltimore?
-UB also offers several programs at the Universities at Shady Grove in Rockville, Maryland.
+UBalt also offers several programs at the Universities at Shady Grove in Rockville, Maryland.

 What type of advising is available?